What is an OLLA?

 - If you want a smaller carbon footprint.

 How do I use my OLLA?

+Ollas can be used for vegetable gardens, flower gardens, tree saplings, berry bushes, just about anything that needs water to grow.
 The OLLA spacing will depend on plant selection, soil type, and temperature.
-As a general rule, plant within 18 inches from the center of the Largest OLLA, and 10 inches from the center of the Medium Happy Face OLLA.
-This space will equal a 36” diameter circle around the Larges OLLA, and a 20 ” diameter circle around the Medium Happy Face OLLA.
+As a general rule, plant 18 – 24 inches from the center of the Largest OLLA, and 10-12 inches from the center of the Medium Happy Face OLLA.
+This space will equal a 36”-48″ diameter circle around the Larges OLLA, and a 20″-24″ diameter circle around the Medium Happy Face OLLA.

 Do I plant inside the OLLA?